sarahciston/codingcare/posts/notes.md

 showing the roughest zero drafts of this to a few trusted people has been affirming. normally I wouldn't show anything quite so unrealized, in order to protect its spark, but in this case its spark has been getting lots of tending from lots of places.

-also it brought up some thoughts about tone, the guide feels more vibrant and lively and this quote I subsequently came across explains why perhaps:
+also it brought up some thoughts about tone, the guide feels more vibrant and lively than the manifesto section, even though I originally thought I was trying to write one, and this quote I subsequently came across explains why perhaps:

 >"a manifesto is only ever a document that reaches too far, that speculates too impossibly, and that the only use a manifesto can have is to lay bare why it cannot be manifested, to open itself to all the ways its un-manifestation shapes the world and is its very foundation."
 (Hedva, J. 2022. ["Why It's Taking So Long"](https://www.topicalcream.org/features/why-its-taking-so-long/) Topical Cream.)